Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

-where $p(z)$ and $q(z)$ are analytic extensions to the cut plane.
+where $p(z)$ and $q(z)$ are the analytic extensions.
 Then, by definition \eqref{SzDz},

 Let us summarize our findings so far.
-Given the unique solutions to the integral equations \eqref{pqeq}, we can compute the functions $\Phi_0(z)$ and $\Phi_1(z)$ by \eqref{PhiPhi} and plug them into \eqref{gTz_expr}.
-This gives the Laplace transform of the solution to \eqref{maineq} up to the unknown constant $\psi(0)$.
-This constant can be found by plugging the obtained expression for $\widehat g(z)$ into \eqref{cond1}, or equivalently in this case, into \eqref{cond1_alpha_small}.
-Thus, at this stage we have constructed the solution to \eqref{maineq}, given by the inverse Laplace transform, which is now completely specified.
-In other words, we reduced the original equation to an equivalent problem, which boils down to solving the integral equations \eqref{pqeq}.
-The filtering error $P_T$ is found by substituting the expression for $\widehat g(z)$ into \eqref{PT_alpha_small}.
+Given the unique solutions to the integral equations \eqref{pqeq}, we can compute the functions $\Phi_0(z)$ and $\Phi_1(z)$ by means of \eqref{PhiPhi} and plug them into \eqref{gTz_expr}.
+The constant $\psi(0)$ can be found by plugging the obtained expression for $\widehat g(z)$ into \eqref{cond1}, or equivalently in this case, into \eqref{cond1_alpha_small}.
+Applying the inverse Laplace transform to $\widehat g(z)$, gives a function which solves \eqref{maineq} and belongs to $L^1([0,T])\cap \Lambda^{H-\frac 1 2}_T$, where $\Lambda^{H-\frac 1 2}_T$ is a space of nonrandom functions, on which the stochastic integral with respect to fBm can be defined and has suitable properties (see Appendix \ref{sec:A}).
+Thus the original equation is reduced to an equivalent problem of solving integral equations \eqref{pqeq}.
+The filtering error $P_T$ is found by substitution of the expression for $\widehat g(z)$ into \eqref{PT_alpha_small}.